-447.247 Elevators required; criteria; rules.
+447.247 Elevators required; criteria.

-(1) Elevators are required:

-(a) In all shopping centers, shopping malls, professional offices of health care providers and government buildings that are covered by Title II of the Americans with Disabilities Act.

-(b) In all other commercial facilities, private entities and places of public accommodation covered by Title III of the Americans with Disabilities Act, that have more than one floor level and more than 3,000 square feet in ground area or that are more than 20 feet in height, measured from the top surface of the lowest flooring to the highest interior overhead finish of the building; and
+- (1) Elevators are required: - (a) In all shopping centers, shopping malls, professional offices of health care providers and government buildings that are covered by Title II of the Americans with Disabilities Act. - (b) In all other commercial facilities, private entities and places of public accommodation covered by Title III of the Americans with Disabilities Act, that have more than one floor level and more than 3,000 square feet in ground area or that are more than 20 feet in height, measured from the top surface of the lowest flooring to the highest interior overhead finish of the building; and

-(c) In all private membership clubs and churches that have more than one floor level and more than 4,000 square feet in ground area or that are more than 20 feet in height, measured from the top surface of the lowest flooring to the highest interior overhead finish of the building.

-(2) The Department of Consumer and Business Services may by rule create exceptions to the requirements of this section if this section would require an elevator in a building that would not be required to have an elevator under the provisions of the Americans with Disabilities Act or the Fair Housing Act.
+- (c) In all private membership clubs and churches that have more than one floor level and more than 4,000 square feet in ground area or that are more than 20 feet in height, measured from the top surface of the lowest flooring to the highest interior overhead finish of the building. - (2) The Department of Consumer and Business Services may by rule create exceptions to the requirements of this section if this section would require an elevator in a building that would not be required to have an elevator under the provisions of the Americans with Disabilities Act or the Fair Housing Act.

-- 1. In affected buildings, other than those listed in ORS 447.247(1)(a), elevators or other means of vertical access need not be provided in the following circumstances provided that all facilities and elements located on floor levels not served by an elevator shall be accessible as required by this chapter: - 1.1.
+- 1. In affected buildings, other than those listed in ORS 447.247(1)(a), elevators or other means of vertical access need not be provided in the following circumstances, provided that all facilities and elements located on floor levels not served by an elevator shall be accessible as required by this chapter: - 1.1.
 In a building of fewer than three stories, an elevator need not be provided where ramps, grade-level entries or accessible horizontal connections from adjacent buildings are provided to each floor level provided all facilities, elements and spaces are connected to an accessible route. - 1.2.
-In a building of fewer than three stories, an elevator need not be provided where the floor level that will not be provided with an accessible route is less than 3,000 square feet (279 m2) in commercial facilities, private entities and places of public accommodation. - 1.3.
-In Group R, Division 1, hotel or motel of fewer than three stories, an elevator need not be provided where all publicand common-use areas and all accessible guest rooms are located on an accessible floor level.

-- 1.4.
-In a parking garage of fewer than three stories, an elevator need not be provided to an upper or lower floor level provided that all of the accessible parking spaces are provided on a floor level with an accessible route to an accessible building entrance or to another building. - 1.5.
-In a building of fewer than three stories, an elevator need not be provided in the portion of the building that is of the following occupancy classifications:

-1.5.1.
-Group F, Divisions 1 and 2;

-1.5.2.
-Group H, Divisions 1, 2, 3, 4 and 5;
+In a building of fewer than three stories, an elevator need not be provided where the floor level that will not be provided with an accessible route is less than 3,000 square feet (279 m2) in commercial facilities, private entities and place of public accommodation. - 1.3.
+In Group R, Division 1 hotel or motel of fewer than three stories, an elevator need not be provided where all public- and common-use areas and all accessible guest rooms are located on an accessible floor level. - 1.4.
+In a parking garage of fewer than three stories, an elevator need not be provided to an upper or lower floor level, provided that all of the accessible parking spaces are provided on a floor level with an accessible route to an accessible building entrance or to another building. - 1.5.
+In a building of fewer than three stories, an elevator need not be provided in the portion of the building that is of the following occupancy classifications: - a.
+Group F, Divisions 1 and 2; - b.
+Group H, Divisions 1, 2, 3, 4, 5, 6 and 7; - c.
+Group S, Divisions 1, 2 and 5; and - d.
+Group U, Divisions 1 and 2. - 1.6.
+In a mixed occupancy building of fewer than three stories, containing a Group B